 Football is a universal sport.
 It is the most popular sport in the entire world, actually, with the greatest number of fans, and each country – regardless of its location on the globe, its size, political system or climate – has its own national football team and a well-established fanbase.

-In many regions, football is more than just a sport; it’s part of the culture and it involves the entire community as we can see with events like the worldcup and England vs Belgium Betting let’s say.
+In many regions, football is more than just a sport; it’s part of the culture and it involves the entire community as we can see with events like the worldcup and all the best betting sites out there.
 Its popularity has been steadily increasing even in countries where other sports like basketball or rugby have previously dominated.

 As such, the sport of football is also very popular among New Caledonians.
 In the country of New Caledonia, football is controlled by the Fédération Calédonienne de Football (FCF), which oversees both the national football team and the national league.